JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 ### Level 2 victory

-#### Medium Injury

--2d to STR/RFX/INT governed Dice Pools.
-Must be treated relatively soon otherwise further penalties may apply such as infection.

 #### Disarm

 The opponent loses their weapon.
 If an opponent is dual-wielding, they will only lose one of their weapons.